andyreagan/NHANES/README.md

 ## Activity processing

-In `src/paxraw` we provide a central script to process the PAXRAW activity data files from the 2003-2006 NHANES cohorts.
+In `src/paxraw` we provide a series of scripts to process the PAXRAW activity data files from the 2003-2006 NHANES cohorts.
-You can run the `main.ipynb` files by setting the year variable and running through.
+You can run the `01_pipeline.ipynb` files by setting the year variable and running through.
+The `03_analysis.ipynb` can also run for each year.
+Copies of the run notebooks are in the `output/paxraw` folder.

 ## Mortality file processing